DraciVik/100DaysOfCode/README.md

 Continued trough the JavaScript challenges.

 ## Day - 42 - 08.09.2018
 Still on the JavaScript challenges.
 Spent most of my day prepairing for my vacation.
-I hope i can squeese in a bit of coding during my 10 days vacation
+I hope i can squeese in a bit of coding during my 10 days vacation.

-## Day - 43 - 08.09.2018
+## Day - 43 - 09.09.2018
 Downloaded a course which I plan to follow trough called 2019 JavaScript algorithm scripting.
 It covers basic, intermediate and advanced level.
 It was a long trip to my vacation spot - 8 hours.
-Spent a lot of time on the beach reading Eloquent JavaScript on my kindle
+Spent a lot of time on the beach reading Eloquent JavaScript on my kindle.

+## Day - 44 - 10.09.2018
+Spent time completing Assignment 1 from the Professional full stack web developer course by [Stephen](https://twitter.com/stephenmf) I decided to use Node.js with express for the back end.
+Read a lot of documentation for express and Node so I can get up to speed.